- IT maintenance planned outages

 - some outdoor areas

-When you’re within a UWS wireless zone, your device will detect AirUWS-Lite.
-Connect to AirUWS-Lite and open your web browser to login with your student or staff number and password.
+When you're within a wireless zone, your device will detect Western WiFi.
+Connect and login with your student or staff number and password (WesternAccount).
+Once setup, most devices will reconnect automatically.

 - A wireless device compatible with 802.11a, 802.11g, or 802.11n standards.